Seema2404/alps_automation/README.md

 - basicAuthPassword : Basic authentication password
 - username : ALPS login username for the environment set above in baseUrl
 - password : ALPS login PASSWORD for the environment set above in baseUrl
+- tenant : ALPS TENANT that you want to work with.

 ## How to run tests